developer-hchan/Blackjack_Strategy_Simulation/README.md

   ```

   \
-  A ton of line will start running in the terminal, but after a successful install the last few lines should look like this:
+  A ton of lines will start running in the terminal, but after a successful install the last few lines should look like this:

   <img width="1320" height="146" alt="after_pip_install" src="https://github.com/user-attachments/assets/c64c46be-e7ad-4d6a-aeef-2e77876a1065" />